elyasabdullah/elyasabdullah/README.md

   </ul>

   <h2>Portfolio</h2>
-  <p>Check out my <a href="your-portfolio-website-url">portfolio website</a> to see some of my projects and learn more about me.</p>
+  <p>Check out my <a href="https://elyasabdullah.netlify.app/">portfolio website</a> to see some of my projects and learn more about me.</p>

   <h2>LinkedIn</h2>
-  <p>Let's connect on <a href="your-linkedin-profile-url">LinkedIn</a>!
+  <p>Let's connect on <a href="https://ye.linkedin.com/in/elyas-abdullah-abb9b1282">LinkedIn</a>!
 Feel free to reach out to me for collaboration opportunities or to chat about anything related to web development.</p>

   <h2>Get in Touch</h2>
   <p>If you have any questions or would like to discuss a project, feel free to reach out to me.
 I'm always open to new opportunities and collaborations!</p>